 Step 1: capture your notes or slides on lecture day, as they are

 Photograph handwritten notes with your phone, or upload the slide deck or handout PDF directly.
 Do not rewrite anything first.
-Making a "beautiful summary notebook" costs hours and is a weak learning method; the time is far better spent on recall practice.
+Making a "beautiful summary notebook" costs hours and is a weak learning method, because copying text out is hand work that never asks you to retrieve anything.

 Step 2: let AI convert them into question-and-answer cards